saiidhanna21/Capstone-Final-Project/README.md

 ## API Reference

 ### Getting Started
-- Base URL: At present this app can only be run locally and is hosted using heroku.
+- Base URL: At present this app can be run locally and is hosted using heroku.
 The backend app is hosted at the default, `http://127.0.0.1:5000/`,
 - Authentication: Bearer token

 ### Authentication